karimsoft/Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline Project

+#### Introduction

+After a disaster, responsible agencies typically receive millions of direct or social media communications just when disaster response organizations are least able to filter and select the most important messages.
+Often, only one in a thousand messages is relevant for disaster response professionals.
+Typically, in response to disasters, Different organizations take care of different parts of the problem.
+One organization takes care of water, another takes care of blocked roads, another takes care of medical supplies.

+#### Objectives

+This Project is a part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+This project aims to develop a computational model based on the Natural Language Processing (NLP) to classify messages and identify needs after a disaster.

 #### Description

 This Project is a part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
 The initial dataset contains pre-labelled tweet and messages from real-life disaster.
 The aim of the project is to build a Natural Language Processing (NLP) tool that categorize disaster messages.